AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 </code></pre>

+### 4.2  RTP header Marker bit (M)

+The RTP header Marker bit MUST be set equal to 0 if the packet is not the last packet in the temporal unit, it SHOULD be set equal to 1 otherwise.

-### 4.2  Dependency Descriptor RTP Header Extension
+### 4.3  Dependency Descriptor RTP Header Extension

 To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by a Selective Forwarding Unit (SFU), certain information